Trains to Seville Trains to Seville

 Santa Justa Main Station

-Santa Justa is Seville’s central railway station and ranks as the third-largest in Spain, following Madrid-Atocha and Barcelona-Sants [2].
-Located at Av. de Kansas City, 41007 Seville, it has been in operation since 1991 [3] and handles about 8 million passengers each year [4].
-The station offers services for high-speed AVE trains, medium-distance routes, and local Cercanías trains (Lines C-1 to C-5) [2].
+Seville’s Santa Justa Station is Seville’s central railway station and ranks as the third-largest in Spain, following Madrid-Atocha and Barcelona-Sants [[2]](LINK 1).
+Located at Av. de Kansas City, 41007 Seville, it has been in operation since 1991 [[3]](LINK 2) and handles about 8 million passengers each year [[4]](LINK 3).
+Seville’s Santa Justa Station serves as the main hub for high-speed AVE trains, medium-distance routes, and local Cercanías trains (Lines C-1 to C-5) [[2]](LINK 4), making it a key transit point for travelers arriving in Seville.

 Transportation Links are convenient and well-connected.
-Taxis are available outside the station, with rides to the city center typically costing around $4–$5.
-Several bus routes (21, 28, 32, C1, C2, A7, A8, EA, and LN) also serve the station.
-If you prefer to walk, downtown is about 20 minutes away [4].
+Taxis are available outside the station, offering easy access to the city centre, with rides to the city center typically costing around $4–$5.
+Several bus routes (21, 28, 32, C1, C2, A7, A8, EA, and LN) also serve the station, making it simple for travelers to reach the main part of Seville.
+If you prefer to walk, downtown is about 20 minutes away [[4]](LINK 7).

 Local Stations: San Bernardo and Virgen del Rocío